-Delta Epsilon Phi (German Honor Society)Delta Epsilon Phi (German Honor Society)Adviser: David LovinEmail: firstname.lastname@example.orgMeeting Information: Monthly in 3406
+Delta Epsilon Phi (German Honor Society)Delta Epsilon Phi (German Honor Society)Adviser: David LovinEmail: firstname.lastname@example.orgMeeting Information: Last Thursday of each month.

 Description: Delta Epsilon Phi (German Honor Society) recognizes the academic and civic excellence of students who have successfully complete German levels I-III.

 Meeting Information: Every other Tuesday 2:30-3:30.Google Code: a2htlepRemind: Text 81010 @fvhsdr